The big cheese

 In earlier times the cheese didn't have to be big - 'the cheese' alone was a synonym for quality.
 We now use cheesy to describe anything second-rate, artificial or even smelly.
 Going back to the 19th century the meaning was just the opposite.
-'Cheese' or 'cheesy' is listed in John Camden Hotten's The Slang Dictionary, 1863 as:
+'Cheese' or 'cheesy' is listed in John Camden Hotten's A Dictionary of Modern Slang, Cant and Vulgar Words, 1863 as:

 "Anything good, first-rate in quality, genuine, pleasant or advantageous"

 Hotten also mentions that 'chiz' is used in the Hindostanee and Persian languages - meaning 'thing'.
 He also records 'that's the Stilton' as meaning the same as 'that's the cheese'.

 Early in the 20th century the cheese crossed the Atlantic to the USA, and there it got big.
 The first reference there to 'big cheese' meaning wealth or fame comes from 'O. Henry' (William Sydney Porter), in Unprofessional Servant, 1910:

 "Del had crawled from some Tenth Avenue basement like a lean rat and had bitten his way into the Big Cheese...
 He had danced his way into fame in sixteen minutes."

 'Big cheese' in the 'important person' sense comes a little later.
 The earliest I've found is from The Olean Evening Times, June 1922, (although there will undoubtedly be other references from around that date), in a piece 'In honour of the Mayor of Olean':

 Foley, say there, Foley, with your hair of reddish hue